Trends/Statistics

 10. Austin, TX

-Update: The CJ now makes mention of Louisville and our #2 ranking in Forbes with Forbes.com: Louisville housing market second best in nation.
+Update: The CJ now makes mention of Louisville and our #2 ranking in Forbes with Forbes.com: Louisville housing market second best in the nation.